 3. Comes with a lifetime limited warranty from the manufacturer

-This digital thermometer comes with an adjustable pan clip in order that you’ll leave it attached to the pan during cooking, and its chrome steel probe can provide a temperature reading in 6 to 8 seconds.
+This digital thermometer comes with an adjustable pan clip so that you’ll leave it attached to the pan during cooking, and its chrome steel probe can provide a temperature reading in 6 to 8 seconds.

-Its small circular digital display has a 15-minute auto shut-off function to preserve battery life, although there is no back-light on the display which means you may find it difficult to read at times.
+Its small circular digital display has a 15-minute auto shut-off function to preserve battery life, although there is no backlight, which may make it difficult to read at times.

 - Digital thermometer